 You can apply between DKK 500,000 - DKK 1,500,000 (incl.
 Overhead)

 Innovation Fund Denmark pays the money to the institution you are employed at.
 The institution pays the money to you and your project.

-You must write your application in either Danish or English.
+You may write your application in Danish or English.

 Karen Laigaard, email@example.com , +45 3532 7054

 Anette Poulsen Miltoft, email@example.com , +45 8715 3238

 Morten Holmager, +45 9350 8718, firstname.lastname@example.org